Board of Directors and Advisory Council

 Steering Committee

 The Justice Arts Coalition Steering Committee was launched at the 2015 Arts In Corrections Conference, where approximately 40 people met in two facilitated sessions to discuss the possibility of creating a national network to support the work of organizations and individuals across the field.
 A group of volunteers formed as the Steering Committee to investigate the needs and benefits of such an organization.
-Since then, the Steering Committee has surveyed the field, completed a feasibility study, and laid the groundwork for JAC, which they determined should grow out of the Prison Arts Coalition website.
-Over the last few years, Steering Committee members have contributed endless hours, valuable wisdom, and immense amounts of enthusiasm towards the development of JAC, and many will continue to do so as Advisors and Board members.
+Later, the Steering Committee surveyed the field, completed a feasibility study, and laid the groundwork for JAC, which they determined should grow out of the Prison Arts Coalition website.
+In the years leading up to JAC’s launch, Steering Committee members contributed endless hours, valuable wisdom, and immense amounts of enthusiasm towards its development, and many have continued to do so as advisors, program participants, and Board members.

 Members: